isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-A pointer member may represent a resource.
+A pointer member could represent a resource.
 [A `T*` should not do so](#Rr-ptr), but in older code, that's common.
 Consider a `T*` a possible owner and therefore suspect.